sanveg-rane-13/simple-library/README.md

 3. Librarian

 #### Register / Login
+- To login with Google Auth, you first need to sign up with the same email id.
 - Click on signup and Register as Librarian or Student
 - Librarian must be approved by admin and must select a library
 - Student must select Education level and University